SINGHbyte/Data--Analysis--Dashboard/README.md

 -<a href="https://github.com/SINGHbyte/Data--Analysis--Dashboard/blob/main/Zomato%20Restuarant%20Data%20Analysis.xlsx">Dataset<a>

-📌 Key Questions & KPIs Used in This Project

 ## Below are the main business questions and KPIs (Key Performance Indicators) analyzed in the Zomato Restaurant Dashboard:

 1️⃣ Total Number of Restaurants